Yorktown High School (Arlington County, Virginia)

-Yorktown High School is a public high school located in Arlington County, Virginia.
+Yorktown High School is a public high school located in Arlington County, Virginia, United States.
 There are around 240 teachers and 2100 students as of 2019.
 In 2022-23 school year, there were 2,577 students.
 Yorktown's attendance area makes up the northern third of Arlington County.

 Yorktown is an accredited high school based on Virginia's Standards of Learning (SOL) examinations, and is accredited by the Southern Association of Colleges and Schools.
-The school is ranked among the top 100 schools in the nation according to Newsweek.
+The school was ranked among the top 100 schools in the nation by Newsweek in 2008.

 History

-The school building opened in January 1950 as an elementary school, The Yorktown School, and it served the community as such until it was converted into a high school.
+The school building opened in January 1950 as an elementary school, The Yorktown School, and it was later converted into a high school.
 It was called Yorktown from its opening.
 At that time it was a one-story building and only housed the elementary students.

 The high school opened for the first time for the 1960–61 school year, with only sophomores and juniors.
 The first graduating class was in 1962.
 The original elementary school was converted into a high school to relieve crowding at Washington-Liberty High School.

 The school was threatened with closure in 1982 due to declining enrollment, but remained open due to community support.
 To boost the school's population, the attendance boundary between Washington-Liberty and Yorktown in the northeastern portion of the county was redrawn in 1983.
 Portions of the Donaldson Run, Cherrydale, Woodmont, Dover Crystal, and Old Dominion neighborhoods were transferred into a larger Yorktown district.

 In the 1990s its boundaries expanded once again to serve the communities of Rosslyn, Courthouse, Clarendon, Westover, Halls Hill/Highview Park, and portions of Dominion Hills.
 An entirely new Yorktown facility opened for the 2013–14 school year, after several years of construction.
 The replacement campus was designed by Ehrenkrantz Eckstut & Kuhn Architects.

 Building structure and location

-Additions have been made, enlarging the school, but leaving many of the older sections still incorporated within the walls, often still being used as classrooms.
-Yorktown is placed on a small parcel of land.
-The School Board does not own the adjacent athletic grounds, Greenbrier Park, which belong to Arlington County.
-Construction and renovation has been completed on Greenbrier Park.
-Individual softball and baseball fields have been installed along with a new turf field to be used for football, field hockey, soccer, and lacrosse.
-A rubberized track was added.

-First a square, three-floor building was built and connected by a hallway to the old building.
-Over the next summer a long section of the new building was completed and attached directly to the first phase, and most of the old building was demolished leaving only a small section of science and music classrooms.
-The newest wing of the new building, the pool, and the gymnasium were then opened over winter break of the next year and the final section of the old building was demolished.
-As of the 2013–14 school year, the last wing was completed along with the courtyard.